paulo-coelho/my_mutt/README.md

 * Clone into your home folder (or anywhere else + symlink to your home folder)
 * Edit .muttrc-* to your username
-* Edit .mutt*/passwords to your password and compress with gpg
+* Edit .mutt*/passwords to your password and encrypt with gpg
 * Edit .muttgmail/.gpg.rc

 ## More information